Frequently Asked Questions

 I've seen people with cupping marks.
 Will it hurt?
 How long will they stay?

 Great questions!
 Cupping can leave circular marks where the cups are placed.
-These marks/ bruises without blunt force are simply areas where blood and fluids have moved closer to the surface.
-For some people, the marks fade within 3–7 days; however, they can sometimes last up to two weeks, depending on factors such as skin type, circulation, and the degree of tension or stagnation in the area.
+These marks/ bruises (without blunt force) are simply areas where blood and fluids have moved closer to the surface of the skin.
+For some people, the marks fade within 3–7 days; however, they can sometimes last up to two weeks or longer, depending on factors such as skin type, circulation, and the degree of tension used or stagnation in the area.
 They are painless and part of the body’s natural healing response.

 I see your facial may include cupping.
 Will I have marks on my face?